 Christian Churches Endorse Dog Meat For Christmas

 One of the biggest customers of the dog meat trade are Christian faith churches and their parishioners, making Christmas the busiest time of the year for many dog butchers throughout Asia.
-During one of my trips to Vietnam a dog butcher told me “Christians eat more dog meat than anyone because the churches order it for their festivals so the Christians want to eat it every time they celebrate something.”
+During one of my trips to Vietnam a dog butcher told me “Christians eat more dog meat than anyone because the churches order dog meat for their festivals.
+So Christians want to eat it every time they celebrate something.”

 In South Korea, mainstream christian churches of all denominations have occasional congregational picnics where a live dog is taken along, thinking it’s having a fun day out.
 As the women prepare side-dishes, the men string the dog up from a branch in a tree and beat it to death, as it hangs helplessly.
 I have personally fought about this with South Korean Christians and I’ve been told to my face that the dog died in a beautiful setting so what else could it want?
 [I am not kidding!]